At TriCity Family Services, we believe that eating disorders are treatable, and that everyone is capable of a complete and full recovery.

 Internet Resources About Eating Disorders

-Did you know that National Eating Disorders Awareness Week (#NEDAwareness) was February 26-March 4, 2018?
-On Monday, February 26, our own Kelly Horn was featured on 95.9 The River, sharing important statistics about eating disorders and debunking myths.
-To listen to the audio clip from that morning interview, please listen below:
+Did you know that National Eating Disorders Awareness Week (#NEDAwareness) was February 23-March 1, 2019?
+Please listen to our own Kelly Horn, who, in 2018, was featured on 95.9 The River, sharing important statistics about eating disorders and debunking myths.
+To listen to the audio clip from that morning interview, play link below: